-Applications are invited for LogiCS doctoral program for the academic year 2018-2020.
+Applicants are invited to apply for the LogiCS doctoral program for the academic year 2020-21.
 This program is aimed at highly motivated students who want to work in the field of Logical Methods in Computer Science.

 The LogiCS doctoral program is a PhD degree program funded by the Austrian Science Fund FWF and run jointly by the three Austrian universities TU Wien (Vienna University of Technology), Graz University of Technology and Johannes Kepler University Linz.